tannerrj/crossfire-calculators/README.md

  * Money or currency conversions (i.e., gold to silver coins)
  * Party Experience - how much experience does a monster need to have for all members in a party to gain experience for vanquishing that foe(s)

+### Requirements

+The web pages are self contained in that the necessary html elements and javascript are all within the one web page file, so open the file in a browser and it should work.

 ## Questions:

 I can be reached via [tannerrj GitHub Profile](https://github.com/tannerrj)